Placements in Foster Care

 1.2 Planning

-See Decision to Look After and Care Planning for procedures relating to the initial decision to look after a child, and the drafting and approval of the Care Plan and other essential documentation including the Placement Plan
+See Decision for a Child to Become a Cared For Child and Care Planning for procedures relating to the initial decision to look after a child, and the drafting and approval of the Care Plan and other essential documentation including the Placement Plan

 2. Placements Process - Planned Placements